 Students are expected to write medical histories and perform complete physical examinations on the patients assigned to them by clinical instructors.

 The history should be a record of the information provided by the patient or his or her agent.
 In addition to a concise statement of the patient's chief complaint, the record should show the details of the present illness, review of systems, past history, social history, and family history.

 - PROGRESS NOTES

-Progress notes written by students should present a pertinent, chronological report of the patient's condition and the results of treatment.
+Students' progress notes should present a pertinent, chronological report of the patient's condition and the results of treatment.
 Progress notes entered in a patient’s record should be in standard SOAP format, which conforms to accrediting body requirements.

 - DIAGNOSTIC AND THERAPEUTIC ORDERS

 Students may write orders only after consulting with the attending physician and/or with the appropriate house staff member(s) assigned to the patient in question.
 These orders may be implemented by nursing staff as follows:

 A student writes orders and obtains the attending physician's or appropriate house staff member's personal countersignature, if these physicians are available.
 Nursing personnel then carry out the orders as personally countersigned.

 It is the responsibility of the student who writes the order to contact either the attending physician or the appropriate house staff member to obtain a countersignature.
 You should not expect or allow your orders to be carried out unless they are properly authorized.